 Students may earn credit for approved work experience which is related to the study of accounting.
-Prerequisite: A grade of "C" or better in ACCT101 and ACCT102 or ACCT103 and prior consent of the Accounting Department.
-[Fall, Spring] [3 credits] Contact hours: 3
+This course is repeatable up to 2 times.
+Prerequisite: A grade of "C" or better in ACCT 101 and ACCT 102 or ACCT 103 and prior consent of the Accounting Department.
+[Fall, Spring] [3 credits] [3 contact hour(s)]